Components of Internal Control

 Control activities are tools - both manual and automated - that help prevent or reduce the risks that can impede accomplishment of the organization’s objectives and mission.
 Management should establish control activities to effectively and efficiently accomplish the organization’s objectives and mission.

-Examples of Control Activities
+Principles for Control Activities

 Monitoring is the review of an organization’s activities and transactions to assess the quality of performance over time and to determine whether controls are effective.
 Management should focus monitoring efforts on internal control and achievement of organization objectives.
 For monitoring to be most effective, all employees need to understand the organization’s mission, objectives, and responsibilities and risk tolerance levels.

-Major Areas for Monitoring
+Principles for Monitoring